600 Calories a Day Diet

 The real question is: Is 600 calories enough for your body?
 For most adults, this is far below the recommended daily intake of 1,600 to 2,400 calories, depending on age, gender, and activity level.

 That’s why we’re breaking down the good, the bad, and the ugly of this diet, so you can make an informed decision before taking the plunge.
-You can read about 700 calories a day, 800 calories a day and 900 calories a day article to know more about the low calorie diets and how they work.

 The Good: